 In the previous lesson, we learned how to ask simple YES/NO questions and their punctuation.
-They are very important, but when we need to ask for information in Spanish, we will need more than a “SI” or a “NO”.
-In this lesson, we will cover a list of Spanish question words through several examples of questions about specific information such as occupations, age, feelings and more.
+They are very important, but sometimes we will need more than a “SI” or a “NO”.
+In this lesson, we will introduce the most common ways for asking questions in Spanish.
+We will study several examples using Spanish question words to get specific information such as occupations, age, feelings and more.
 Comencemos…

 Spanish information questions or “Interrogaciones parciales” are a special type of questions because we need more than a simple SI/NO answer.
 In order to get information, e.g. where places are or what types of food a restaurant offers, we need to use Spanish question words such as: CÓMO (How), CUÁNDO (When), POR QUÉ (Why), DÓNDE (Where), CUÁL (Which), QUÉ (What), CUÁNTOS (how many) and others.
-The words in red in the questions in the picture below are Spanish question words (check their meaning on the right).
+When asking questions in Spanish, it is important to use the right question word to get the information you need, just like in the examples in the picture below.

 How to form questions in Spanish

-There is not a special order for questions in Spanish.
-Actually, they are just sentences with question marks and perhaps a question word.
-This means that to make a sentence like “El carro es nuevo” a question, then all we have to do is add Spanish question marks or words if needed, e.g. “¿El carro es nuevo?”.
+Unlike English, a normal sentence in Spanish could be easily transformed into a question by simply changing the intonation at the moment of speaking.
+Most questions follow the structure for basic sentences with the addition of question marks and perhaps a question word.
+This means that to transform a sentence like “El carro es nuevo” into a question, then all we have to do is add Spanish question marks or words if needed, e.g. “¿El carro es nuevo?“.
 Question words in Spanish will be placed just before the subject.

 Spanish question word + Subject (optional) + conjugated verb + content of our question

-Regarding the answers for information questions, you should use the main verb in the question to answer.
-Also, for questions beginning with “which one”, use “Cuál” and answer with “El/La + adjective”, e.g. ¿Cuál te gusta más? – El rojo.
-One more thing before moving on to the audio examples, “whose” in Spanish will be represented by “De quién..” using the preposition DE before the question word QUÉ.
+Regarding the answers, try to use the main verb in the question in your reply.
+For questions beginning with “which one”, use “Cuál” and answer with “El/La + adjective”, e.g. ¿Cuál te gusta más? – El rojo.
+One more thing before moving on to the audio examples, the equivalent for “whose” would be “De quién..” using the preposition DE before the question word QUÉ.

 Punctuation in Spanish questions

 Remember that all questions in the language must begin with an inverted question mark and finish with a normal one.
-Also, you will notice that punctuation is different in two words “Por qué” and “Porque”.
-The first is only used to ask WHY in Spanish, whereas the second will be used meaning BECAUSE, without tilde.
+Also, the words “Por qué” and “Porque” have different spelling.
+The first is only used meaning WHY in Spanish, whereas the second will be used meaning BECAUSE (without tilde).

-It is time to see how Spanish question words are really used to get specific information.
+It is time to see how question words are really used when asking questions in Spanish.
 The chart below includes a list of basic Spanish questions and answers.
 They are about jobs, names, age and other important things.
 You can see more of these types of questions in other lessons in the site.
 Also, pay attention to the structure used to form these questions and the punctuation rules explained above.

 ¿Qué haces? / ¿En qué trabajas? – Soy doctor